-Is it your dream to work with Indigenous children, youth and families?
-Are you already working in the community and want to further your education?
+Do you want a career working with Indigenous children, youth and families?
+Are you looking to ease into the college learning experience?
 Douglas College's Indigenous Pathway can help you do both.

 Strengthening Family Spirit: